hyperledger-archives/grid/sawtooth-pike/docs/source/pike_transaction_family.rst

 CREATE_ORGANIZATION
     This operation adds a new organization to the Global State.
 The id for each organization must be unique and cannot be changed once the organization is created.
-No smart permissions will be associated with a newly created organization.
 The public key used to sign the transaction will automatically be added as an new agent with the admin role.

     .. code-block:: protobuf